piensaenpixel/pilar/informacion-de-remuneraciones/informacion-de-remuneraciones-en.md

 lang: en
 permalink: /informacion-de-remuneraciones/
 submenu: informacion
-headerTitle: Information of Prudential Relevance 2016
 ---

-# Information on remuneration
+# 5. Information on remuneration

 {% include dropdown.html %}

 As set out in article 85 of Act 10/2014, dated June 26, on the regulation, supervision and solvency of credit institutions, and in article 93 of Royal Decree 84/2015, dated February 13, which implements Act 10/2014, the entities will make available to the public and update on a regular basis (at least once a year) information including that on their remuneration policy and practices set out in part 8 of Regulation 575/2013/EU in relation to those categories of staff whose professional activities may have a significant impact on the Group's risk profile (hereinafter the “Identified Staff”).

-## Information on the decision-making process for establishing the remuneration policy for the Identified Staff
+## 5.1 Information on the decision-making process for establishing the remuneration policy for the Identified Staff

 As set out in BBVA's Bylaws, the Board of Directors Regulations stipulate that one of the powers of the Board is to approve the remuneration for directors for submission to the General Meeting, for senior executives and for employees whose professional activities may have a material impact on the Entity's risk profile and to determine directors' remuneration, and, in the case of executive directors, the remuneration for their executive functions and other terms and conditions set out in their contracts.